karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 #### Rethinking Success: Medals Per Capita

 While population is important, it is not the sole determinant of Olympic success.
 For instance, India, despite having a massive population, has historically won far fewer medals than countries with much smaller populations.
-Conversely, small nations like San Marino, Jamaica, and the Bahamas have achieved high medals considering their small population outperforming many larger countries when adjusting for population size.
+Conversely, small nations like San Marino, Jamaica, and the Bahamas have achieved high medal totals despite their small populations, outperforming many larger countries when adjusting for population size.

 Many analyses [^1][^2] propose using "medals per capita" or population-adjusted rankings to better assess Olympic performance.
 These metrics often reveal that small countries excel relative to their size, for example with nations like San Marino, Lichtenstein and Bahamas ranking at the top for medals won per capita in the 2020 Olympic Games in Tokyo, which you can see in the Figure 5.